refinedev/refine/documentation/blog/2024-01-11-react-ecosystem-2024.md

 However many of the tools and libraries have been created to solve the same problems.
 For example, there are many routing libraries, data management libraries, and UI component libraries.
 It is hard to choose the right one for your project.

 In this article, we will look at the React ecosystem and the tools and libraries that have been created to support React.

+## Major Updates Since 2024

+The React ecosystem has undergone significant transformations since early 2024. **React 19 was officially released in December 2024**, bringing revolutionary features like Actions, Server Components, and the new `use()` API that fundamentally change how we handle data mutations and asynchronous operations.
+The release introduced game-changing hooks like `useActionState` and `useOptimistic` for better form handling and optimistic updates.

+In a major shift, **Create React App was officially deprecated in February 2025**, with the React team now strongly recommending production-ready frameworks like Next.js, Remix, and Expo for new projects.
+This marks the end of an era and signals the ecosystem's maturation toward full-stack, framework-first development.
+The deprecation reflects the reality that modern React applications require sophisticated tooling for routing, data fetching, server-side rendering, and performance optimization that frameworks provide out-of-the-box.

+Additionally, the **React Compiler** has moved from experimental to Release Candidate status, promising automatic optimization of React components without manual memoization.
+These changes represent the biggest evolution in React development practices since hooks were introduced, pushing the ecosystem toward more sophisticated, performance-oriented, and developer-friendly patterns.

 ## React Meta-frameworks